Information Security Policy

 The Director may assign responsibility for developing more specific Information Security Guidelines to appropriate central University offices with responsibility for and expertise concerning the collection, use, storage and disposal of particular types of Sensitive Information.
 The Director shall provide a mechanism for reporting any suspected Breach of Security and shall respond to any reported Breach of Security as outlined below.

-B. University Information Security and Business Continuity Governance Committee
+B. University Common Services and Information Security Committee

-The Director shall convene an Information Security and Business Continuity Governance Committee to assist with the administration of this Policy and to help ensure compliance.
+The Director shall convene an Common Services and Information Security Committee to assist with the administration of this Policy and to help ensure compliance.
 In addition, the Committee may advise University offices charged with the development of Information Security Guidelines and review Information Security Guidelines.

 C. Data Protection Standards